-If the vehicle has been apprehended, a self-certification as to the correct VIN may be acceptable in lieu of the Vehicle Inspection Report or Out-of-State Identification Certificate, Form VI-30, provided an out of state address is shown on the Form VTR-272.
+If the vehicle has been apprehended, a self-certification as to the correct VIN may be acceptable in lieu of the Vehicle Inspection Report provided an out of state address is shown on the Form VTR-272.
 (Refer to Transportation Code Section 501.030) In addition, an officer of the Department of Public Safety may waive the requirement of a weight certificate.